 So these two sections are a bit redundant.

-The same is true for the Dynamic Video Ads feature, which is actually part of their lead generation feature already described above.
+The same is true for the Dynamic Video Ads feature, which is part of their lead generation feature already described above.

 So again, there seems to be some redundancy here.